Macleod to make Wales debut against Georgia

 Patience is a virtue

 Macleod, 26, has waited a long time to be capped.
-He had been selected in the 2020 autumn internationals squad, but suffered a hamstring injury a day before the squad linked up.
+He was selected in the 2020 autumn Test squad, but suffered a hamstring injury a day before the squad linked up.

 He was named in the side to play in the Six Nations trip to Scotland in February 2021, but an hour later he ruptured his Achilles tendon in a training session, an injury that ruled him out for 11 months.